 Although Newfoundlands are relaxed in the home, they still need their exercise.
 They’re not all that excited about physical activity, but they can easily turn into overweight lounge dogs without it.
 We recommend 30 to 60 minutes daily!

 One thing to keep in mind is that they’re big dogs with a double coat.
 In other words, they will shed a lot and regular grooming is essential.
 These dogs are intelligent, but training them will require patience, as they can be strong-willed dogs.

 There’s plenty of debate over whether the St Bernard should be considered a low maintenance breed.
 It’s true that they shed and drool a lot.
 But unless you’re a neat freak, the calm and docile demeanor makes them overall easy dogs.

 Saint Bernards don’t need a lot of exercise, at least compared to other dogs of the same size.
 In most cases, 30 to 60 minutes a day is enough.
 In fact, it’s recommended they don’t get too much exercise as a puppy to prevent future bone issues.

 Training them to fit into the family will be a piece of cake.
-Sure, they’re intelligent, but it’s their loving and affectionate personalities make them ideal for most families, especially for those with kids.
-Plus, they tend to do well alone for a few hours a day.
+Sure, they’re intelligent, but it’s their loving and affectionate personalities make them ideal for most families, especially for those with older kids.
+Plus, a St Bernard tends to do well alone for a few hours a day.

 29. Great Dane